Ewie1/CI_PP4_Wildlifers/README.md

 - Bug: hero image overlay half way over the image  onthe big screen and overflowing into the ethos section
    Fix: adjusted padding bottom and confirmed issue was no longer present

+### Forking the GitHub Repository
+1. Go to the GitHub repository
+2. Click on Fork button in top right corner
+3. You will then have a copy of the repository in your own GitHub account.

 ## Configuration